-The best way to play piano by ear fast, is to use a structured piano lesson program that focuses on this type of playing.
+The best way to learn playing by ear fast, is to use a structured piano lesson program that focuses on this type of playing.
 You can teach yourself how to play the piano.

 The problem with traditional piano tutors and lessons are that they’re so focused on traditional music theory and reading sheet music.
 That doesn’t help you much if you want to be able to play piano by ear.

 But there are a couple different piano lessons on the internet that focus specifically on playing by ear.
 One option is PianoForAll but our favorite is either FlowKey or Hear And Play’s Piano Theory Course.